KarlMathuthu/Wallpaper-verse/README.md

 ## Admin Application.

-I also have the admin app you must check from this link.
+I also made the admin app you must check from this link.

 [Admin Application](https://github.com/KarlMathuthu/Wallpaper-verse-admin.git)